benaytms/gender-discrimination-experiment/README.md

 # gender-discrimination-experiment
-Experiment made inspired by the example seen in OpenIntro Statistics Book
+Experiment made in R inspired by the example seen in OpenIntro Statistics Book